This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism. Some changes have been made.

 Now it has been nine months since I wrote that article.
 I won’t venture to summarize what has happened in the nine months since I wrote my last piece.
 However, I will say that it seems that a power struggle is going on in Zimbabwe without a doubt.
 It does not seem to be a coup at this time.
 I don’t say that because I believe in the coup plotters and I definitely do not believe the narrative pushed by the bourgeois media.
 I stand by what I wrote in the past on this subject and what I wrote on reddit last month, with links removed:

 Adding to that, I do not think that the black bourgeoisie are souring on Mugabe as some seem to indicate.
 I think Mugabe even with his age is wise and a master politician to put it lightly.
 He is not a socialist or a Marxist anymore.
 However, without him or the Zanu-PF then Western capitalists would be smiling with glee.
-We can be critical of Zimbabwe as it is socially democratic but we should not abandon our solidarity with the Zimbabwean people or in this case the Zimbabwean government which is standing against Western imperialism and is duly elected by the populace.
+We can be critical of Zimbabwe but we should not abandon our solidarity with the Zimbabwean people or in this case the Zimbabwean government which is standing against Western imperialism and is duly elected by the populace.
 In coming days, I plan to, at some point, write an update of this article after it is clear if a coup took place or if it is an intra-party struggle within the Zanu-PF which seems more likely than not.

 Others wrote that “the main opposition within the country…isnt super involved in this…this seems to be more an internal power struggle within the ZANU-PF.
 The army has said before that they wouldn’t allow anyone who didn’t take part in the revolution war itself to lead the country next…I am more curious about if the accusations against the VP hold water…Whatever disagreements exist, its clear that the overwhelming majority of the people in Zimbabwe love their revolution.”